 The festival began on Friday evening with vespers service, followed by Bishop Daniel’s welcome message in which he stressed the importance of the annual festival: “The sacred music of our church is unbelievably rich but sadly unknown.
 What we hear in our parishes from week to week represents maybe one percent of our marvelous musical tradition.
 The Sacred Music Festival aims to recover that music and teach it to our people to enhance the power and beauty of our worship and to attract many more people to our church, from young people to accomplished musicians.”

 Dn.
 Rubik concluded the evening with Looys Zuvart (Joyous Light), a lecture-recital focused on this ancient hymn retained in various liturgical traditions.

-Saturday will begin with morning service and Bishop Daniel’s presentation “Praise for the Light: The Armenian Evening Hour Prayer.”
-Morning breakout sessions will be led by Dn.
-Varuzhan Margaryan, Louise Yardumian, Solange Merdinian, Sevag Derderian, and Linda Bullock, offering workshops for singers and organists on such topics as vocal and posture maintenance through nutrition and exercise, young adult instruction, and hymns of the Evening Service and badarak, to name a few.
+Saturday began with morning service and Bishop Daniel’s presentation “Praise for the Light: The Armenian Evening Hour Prayer.”
+Morning breakout sessions included workshops for singers and organists on such topics as vocal and posture maintenance through nutrition and exercise, young adult instruction and hymns of the Evening Service and Badarak led by Dn.
+Varuzhan Margaryan, Louise Yardumian, Solange Merdinian, Sevag Derderian and Linda Bullock.

-An afternoon practice session will provide an opportunity to work in a small group on skills developed during the morning workshops.
-A vespers service (Geeragamdeets, or “Entering the Day of the Lord”) will conclude the two-day virtual celebration of the Armenian Church music and musicians.
+An afternoon practice session provided an opportunity for attendees to work in small groups on the skills highlighted during the morning workshops.
+A vespers service, Geeragamdeets (Entering the Day of the Lord), concluded the two-day virtual celebration of Armenian Church music and musicians.